logiccomp/lsl/README.md

 * better name for arrows (can use the names from stx of doms and cods instead of runtime)
 * split and DRY `function-dependency-graph`
 * dry `function-contract`
-* interact for function because dom is dependent
 * free variable expansion should not be discarded
 * do we need all the `#:binding-class` declarations?
 * enforce ~alt constraint on flat
-* should lift `with-reference-compilers` ?
 * dynamic check that domain is flat contract (not higher order)
 * error if symbolic not present
 * should remove multiple values from function since ISL doesn't have them?